-A minimally invasive procedure using a small camera to diagnose and treat a variety of wrist conditions—from ligament injuries to cartilage damage and ganglion cysts.
+Wrist arthroscopy is a minimally invasive procedure that uses a small camera to diagnose and treat ligament injuries, cartilage damage, TFCC tears, and ganglion cysts that haven’t responded to conservative care.

 Wrist arthroscopy is a minimally invasive surgical technique that uses a small camera (arthroscope) inserted through tiny incisions to visualize the inside of the wrist joint.
 This allows the surgeon to diagnose the cause of wrist pain and often treat the problem during the same procedure.